webida/webida-desktop/README.md

 # webida-desktop

-A desktop application for personal webida environment. (not ready for production, yet.)
+A desktop application for personal webida environment. (not ready for production, yet)